Search results

 JavaScript

 Use Ajax to interact with RESTful APIs.
-Refer to the following code to generate the authorization using the credential.
+Refer to the following code to generate the authorization using the credentials:

 <script type="text/javascript">